edenIsakov/pd-explain-docs/docs/source/explain-function - Filter.rst

 ### Output Description

 The output illustrates the impact of the "high popularity" filter on the "spotify_all" dataset.
 After applying the filter, the visualization shows a significant increase in the percentage of songs from the last two decades, indicating a clear influence on the composition of the resulting dataset.
+Songs that have gained popularity in recent years are more likely to meet this criterion, as they tend to accumulate higher streaming numbers and recognition.
+Consequently, the filter narrows down the dataset to include primarily contemporary tracks, leading to the observed shift in the composition of the dataset towards more recent music.

 Expected Output